SOLEGUIDE

 Feature 7: What Kind of Sole Should the Shoe Have?

 Your orthotic needs a firm, stable platform to sit on.
-Shoes with air bladders, gel pockets, liquid-filled compartments, or extremely soft foam midsoles can interfere with the way the orthotic controls your foot.
+Shoes with air bladders, gel pockets, or extremely soft foam midsoles can interfere with how the orthotic controls your foot.

-These cushioning technologies are designed to compress and bounce back, which sounds appealing, but they create an unstable surface underneath your orthotic.
-The device cannot do its corrective work if the ground beneath it is constantly shifting.
+These cushioning technologies compress and bounce back, which sounds appealing.
+But they create an unstable surface underneath your orthotic.
+The device can't do its corrective work if the ground beneath it keeps shifting.

 In-shop test: press your thumb firmly into the midsole (the layer between the outsole and the insole).
 It should feel firm with a small amount of give.
 If your thumb sinks in deeply or the sole feels like a sponge, the shoe is too soft for reliable orthotic use.